West Bridgford RFC: History

 West Bridgford Rugby Football Club began life at its present home on Stamford Road, West Bridgford in 1945.
 The club stands in memory of those West Bridgfordiands that gave their lives in both World Wars and Stamford Road will forever be a memorial ground.

-The Rugby section actually forms one half of the West Bridgford Sports Club, with a thriving cricket section as a sister arm (West Bridgfordians Cricket Club).
+Historically, West Bridgford RFC have run two or three senior sides with a veterans team playing most weeks.
+The rugby section actually forms one half of the West Bridgford Sports Club, with a thriving cricket section as a sister arm (West Bridgfordians Cricket Club).

-Historically, West Bridgford RFC have run between two and three senior sides adding a veterans team on most weeks and the club is now flourishing.

-Achievements

-The first team squad achieved back to back promotions in the 2002–2004 seasons and are currently (2006–2007 season) in line to be promoted again in what has been a successful decade.

 Current playing base

 There are over 150 senior players registered to the club, with over 30 training twice weekly.
 The club also has a successful junior section of over 150 registered youngsters, ranging in age from 6 to 19.
-The top junior age category, The Colts (aged 17–19) are current area champions at their age group and in the 2014-15 season won the NLD Championships to become East Midland Champions.
+The top junior age category, The colts (aged 17–19) are current area champions at their age group and in the 2014–15 season won the NLD Championships to become East Midland Champions.